 To inquire about scholarship, please email email@example.com with the subject line “Mystery School Scholarship”.

 The base cost for Witchcraft levels 1, 2, 3, and 4 is $300, which includes the $75 deposit.
 The base cost for Witchcraft 5 is $600, which includes the $75 deposit.
 This applies if you have submitted your registration application and registration deposit a minimum of one month prior to the month in which the class begins.
 Please see individual course pages for dates.

 If you register in the last month before the course start month, the total cost of the course is $350 ($650 for Witchcraft 5).

 When do I pay for the course?

-Payment in full is due before the start of the course.
+Payment in full is due two weeks before the start of the course.
 We recommend that you pay the balance of your course fee upon receipt of your acceptance letter.
 Those students with an unpaid balance when the course begins will not receive course materials.

 Will you send a bill?